mackerelio/fluent-plugin-mackerel/README.md

   "value": 100.0
 }
 ```
-"custom" will be appended to the `name` attribute before sending metrics to mackerel automatically.
+"custom" will be automatically appended to the `name` attribute before sending metrics to mackerel.

-You can also send ["service" metric](http://help-ja.mackerel.io/entry/spec/api/v0#service-metric-value-post) as follows.
+You can also send [service metrics](http://help.mackerel.io/entry/spec/api/v0#service-metric-value-post) as shown.
 ```
 <match ...>
   type mackerel